hapax/hapax.github.io/assets/teaching.md

 symbols, but manipulating symbols is not itself the goal.

 I scraped by with passes, but I didn't understand or care about it.

+Here are some calculus exercises from a popular Australian textbook for the most advanced maths class.